egrosdou01/personal-blog/blog/2024-08-09-opentofu-rke2-cilium-azure/opentofu-rke2-cilium-azure.md

 ```

 :::tip
 It is a good practice to avoid specifying sensitive data in the `variables.tf` file.
-From the `providers.tf` definition we can see the `rancher2_api_url` and `rancher2_token_key` should be provided as variables.
-We can have a file with the required information, export the variable name and values and use them by setting the [source](https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-linux) pointing to the file before performing any IaC actions.
+The `providers.tf` file expects the `rancher2_api_url` and `rancher2_token_key` variables.
+Following the best practices, we can have a file that exports the required variable name and value.
+From a terminal window we set the [source](https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-linux) pointing to the file before performing any IaC actions.
 :::

 :::note